 The article overall focuses on how to tackle or deal with the error that comes while trying to transport or export the Exchange mailboxes to PST file using New-MailboxExportRequest command.

-It suggests the user some easy ways to cope up the situation.
-At the end of it, the user will get the required solutions for the error observed during execution of Exchange Management Shell (EMS) commands.
+It also suggests the user some easy ways to cope up the situation.
+At the end of it, the user will get the required solutions for the error observed during the execution of Exchange Management Shell (EMS) commands.

 What is the error?